X

 Customer journey mapping and touchpoint analysis is not without its problems.
 Knowledge and perceptions, both internal and external, are required to develop the Customer Journey Map, particularly in more complex B2B markets.
 Pitfalls which can be experienced when embarking on the process can include:

-• Availability of resources to undertake the process
+• Availability of resources to undertake the process, and drive action based on research findings.

 • “Blank sheet syndrome” – having difficulty getting started.